vegamind/ftccompanion/README.md

 ### Robot controller console
 Built in robot console allow for managing settings you would otherwise have to on the robot's web interface.
-It includes Wi-Fi management, sounds manager, TensorFlow model manager and so on.
+It includes Wi-Fi management, sounds manager and so on.

 <p align="center" float="left">
     <img src="./assets/screenshots/console.png">